wangmaolin/wangmaolin.github.io/_pages/cv.md

 Experience
 =====
-🟦 RAP at The Hong Kong University of Science and Technology
+🟦 Research Assistant Professor at HKUST
 - 2023 - Now

 🟥 Post-doc at the [AI Chip Center for Emerging Smart Systems](https://inno-access.hk)